Skip to content

 Open book on table white room with candles

 There are 6 books that transformed and helped drastically change my life.
 My spiritual life has changed, and so has my financial life.
 I can look back less than 10 years ago and see that I’m not the same person living in that same old dusty mindset I once lived in.
-The shift in my overall psychology wrote a whole new chapter in my life that I never imagined would be part of my story.
-I recognize this transformation and know that it had a lot to do with the books and resources I allowed to pour life into this new me.

 Below is a list of 6 books that have touched my soul or made my journey more focused and fruitful.
 I own and have read all of them.
 Each has had an impact on me in one way or another.
 Sometimes, you’re not initially fond of a book, then later on in your growing maturity, you realize it still affected you in a positive and life-changing way.
 That’s why reading is so important.
 It’s infinite fuel for life’s trajectory.